The Effects of Illness and Temporary Impairments on Your Driving AbilityUpdated Dec. 11, 2020

 Driving and over-the-counter drugs

 Medication does not have to be prescribed in order to be dangerous.
-Many over-the-counter cold, flu and allergy medications are known to cause drowsiness, dizziness and other side-effects which can hinder a person’s driving ability.
+Many over-the-counter cold, flu and allergy medications are known to cause drowsiness, dizziness and other side-effects that can hinder a person’s driving ability.
 These over-the-counter drugs include:

 - Cough syrups